soccertrack/funfacts/README.md

 ### 03. Javascript call(...) function reverse the order of calling method
-Using Javascript call, we can call a method with function.call(obj, ...) instead of obj.function(...).
-Various scenarios such as method borrowing & making inheritance possible in Javascript.
+In JavaScript, we can invoke a method using the call function, which allows us to call a method in the format function.call(obj, ...) instead of the usual obj.function(...).
+This approach opens up various scenarios like method borrowing and enables the implementation of inheritance in JavaScript.

 ```javascript
 function greet() {